 Top three foundational steps to building a data and digital analytics culture

-For a company to build a strong D&A culture, which incorporates the data into the decision making, from the very top there needs to be clarity and communication of the difference between data science, business intelligence and digital analytics.
-Similar to the setup of a finance department, a finance department has a mix of bookkeepers, accountants, controllers, chartered accountants and financial directors.
+For a company to build a strong D&A culture, which incorporates the data into the decision making, clarity and communication of the difference between data science, business intelligence and digital analytics must be understood from the top.
+Let me compare this to the setup of a finance department.
+A finance department has a mix of bookkeepers, accountants, controllers, chartered accountants and financial directors.
 Without the inputs from the book keepers, a CFA can’t run financial tax reports.
 So if you only hire a certified tax accountant you may not get preparation of yearly budgeting plans.
 This is the same for data and analytics.
-Think of Business Intelligence and data team as the builders of data models.
+Think of business intelligence and data teams as the builders of data models.

 Data scientists design and construct new processes for data modeling and production using prototypes, algorithms, predictive models, and custom analysis.